apache/trafficcontrol/docs/source/glossary.rst

 .. glossary::

 	302 content routing
-		:ref:`rl-http-cr`.
+		:ref:`http-cr`.

 	astats (stats_over_http)
 		An ATS plugin that allows you to monitor vitals of the ATS server.
-See :ref:`rl-astats`.
+See :ref:`astats`.

 	cache
 		A caching proxy server.
-See :ref:`rl-caching_proxy`.
+See :ref:`caching_proxy`.

 	cachegroup
 		A group of caches that together create a combined larger cache using consistent hashing.
-See :ref:`rl-cachegroup`.
+See :ref:`cachegroup`.

 	consistent hashing
-		See `the Wikipedia article <http://en.wikipedia.org/wiki/Consistent_hashing>`_; Traffic Control uses consistent hashing when using :ref:`rl-http-cr` for the edge tier and when selecting parents in the mid tier.
+		See `the Wikipedia article <http://en.wikipedia.org/wiki/Consistent_hashing>`_; Traffic Control uses consistent hashing when using :ref:`http-cr` for the edge tier and when selecting parents in the mid tier.

 	content routing
-		Directing clients (or client systems) to a particular location or device in a location for optimal delivery of content See also :ref:`rl-http-cr` and :ref:`rl-dns-cr`.
+		Directing clients (or client systems) to a particular location or device in a location for optimal delivery of content See also :ref:`http-cr` and :ref:`dns-cr`.

 	coverage zone map
 		The coverage zone map (czm) or coverage zone file (zcf) is a file that maps network prefixes to cachegroups.
-See :ref:`rl-localization`.
+See :ref:`localization`.

 	delivery service
 		A grouping of content in the CDN, usually a determined by the URL hostname.
-See :ref:`rl-ds`.
+See :ref:`ds`.

 	edge (tier or cache)
 		Closest to the client or end-user.
 The edge tier is the tier that serves the client, edge caches are caches in the edge tier.
-In a Traffic Control CDN the basic function of the edge cache is that of a :ref:`rl-rev-proxy`.
-See also :ref:`rl-cachegroup`.
+In a Traffic Control CDN the basic function of the edge cache is that of a :ref:`rev-proxy`.
+See also :ref:`cachegroup`.

 	(traffic ops) extension
 		Using *extensions*, Traffic Ops be extended to use proprietary checks or monitoring sources.
-See :ref:`rl-trops-ext`.
+See :ref:`trops-ext`.

 	forward proxy
 		A proxy that works that acts like it is the client to the origin.
-See :ref:`rl-fwd-proxy`.
+See :ref:`fwd-proxy`.

 	geo localization or geo routing
 		Localizing clients to the nearest caches using a geo database like the one from Maxmind.

  	health protocol
  		The protocol to monitor the health of all the caches.
-See :ref:`rl-health-proto`.
+See :ref:`health-proto`.

  	localization
  		Finding location on the network, or on planet earth.
-See :ref:`rl-localization`.
+See :ref:`localization`.

 	mid (tier or cache)
 		The tier above the edge tier.
 The mid tier does not directly serves the end-user and is used as an additional layer between the edge and the origin.
-In a Traffic Control CDN the basic function of the mid cache is that of a :ref:`rl-fwd-proxy`.
-See also :ref:`rl-cachegroup`.
+In a Traffic Control CDN the basic function of the mid cache is that of a :ref:`fwd-proxy`.
+See also :ref:`cachegroup`.

 	origin
 		The source of content for the CDN.
 Usually a redundant HTTP/1.1 webserver.

 	parent (cache or cachegroup)
 		The (group of) cache(s) in the higher tier.
-See :ref:`rl-cachegroup`.
+See :ref:`cachegroup`.

 	profile
 		A group of settings (parameters) that will be applied to a server.
-See :ref:`rl-profile`.
+See :ref:`profile`.

 	reverse proxy
 		A proxy that acts like it is the origin to the client.
-See :ref:`rl-rev-proxy`.
+See :ref:`rev-proxy`.